EngreitzLab/CRISPR_comparison/README.md

 ## Configuring the snakemake workflow
 The `config/config.yml` file is used to specify comparisons that should be performed.
 See the comparison `"example"` in this file as an example.
-In addition to the predictions and experiment input files, each comparison requires a prediction config file (pred_config) in .txt format.
+In addition to the predictions and experiment input files, each comparison can take a prediction config file (pred_config) in .txt format as input.
 This file specifies how the different predictors should be handled and the behavior of the comparison code for this predictor depends on its content:

  * pred_id: Short name for each predictor.
 Same as the names of 'pred' in the `config.yml` file.